Skip to main content

 }

-If you want to use CustomTab to show content to users (Recommended), you need to configure the following on your AndroidManifest.xml.
+If you want to use CustomTab to show content to users (Recommended), you need to configure the following on your AndroidManifest.xml:

 Add permission for internet